opconWizard/opcon-docs/docs/Files/Database-Information/Setup-for-Automatic-Microsoft-SQL-Replication.md

 SMA_DBReplicationSetUpDistributor.sql from a Windows command file called SMA_DBReplicationSetUpDistributor.cmd.
-This job configures the distributor, creates the distribution database, adds the replication
-\"housekeeping\" jobs to the SQL Server agent and also adds the Snapshot Agent job (PublisherSQLInstance-PublicationDatabaseName-PublicationName-1) and LogReader agent job (PublisherSQLInstance-PublicationDatabaseName-1) to
+This job configures the distributor, creates the distribution database, adds the replication "housekeeping" jobs to the SQL Server agent and also adds the Snapshot Agent job (PublisherSQLInstance-PublicationDatabaseName-PublicationName-1) and LogReader agent job (PublisherSQLInstance-PublicationDatabaseName-1) to